Retirement Options

 The decision as to how quickly to phase-in your benefits is yours.
 Each element of phasing will provide an additional tax-free cash lump sum, and will increase your ongoing income stream by the value of the Annuity or Capped Drawdown arranged.
 This will continue until your entire pension fund has been crystallised.
 These arrangements offer a number of advantages but the most significant are:

-Phased drawdown pensions are a specialist retirement vehicle and are not suitable for veryone.
+Phased drawdown pensions are a specialist retirement vehicle and are not suitable for everyone.
 You should seek professional advice before considering this type of contract.

 Please contact us for an initial, without obligation, discussion.